TeamNexile/jk-workshop-docs/level-making/screens.md

 If you want to add a new scrolling image:

-1. Convert an image file into a packed XNB file.
+1. If you are not using Worldsmith, convert an image file into a packed XNB file.
    > While there aren't any restrictions with how it should be named, avoid using spaces or special characters and it's suggested that you name it in a way that you can retroactively know which file is later on.
    > An example could be:
    ```